June 23, 2018 August 24, 2019

 Here we start getting into some of the more niche/roleplaying companions.
 Some of these units will be very strong in one niche, but merely decent everywhere else.
 Other units in this tier will have 1-2 weaknesses holding them back from A tier relegation

-- Gracie– Certain summon based privy strats can abuse her mine and golem effectively, but she loses most of her usefulness after her hits are gone, as her epics are pretty bad.
+- Gracie– Certain Scratch+Tree based privy strats can abuse her mine and golem effectively (but let’s be real, anything is busted with those 2 things), but she loses most of her usefulness after her power are gone, as her epics are very bad.

 - Marchioness– Being will based is a double edged sword, as she can be chained easily by most other melee units, but will chain equally well herself.
-Dispel can counter assassin’s shrouds, vicious spam, etc. The will buff is less useful than the other Inhuman Resource companions’s buffs, since privy rarely runs full will-based, offensive teams.
+She also lacks the Turn the Tide, high movement range, and/or high base dodge that other strong melee units have.
+Dispel can counter assassin’s shrouds, vicious spam, etc, but she’s either unlikely to survive long enough to use it effectively, or there are other techniques to counter the powers in question.
+The will buff is less useful than the other Inhuman Resource companions’s buffs, since privy rarely runs full will-based, offensive teams.

 - Lemba Moonskull– Burst 2, Quick draw 2, and Grit 3 make a great anti-musket unit.
 Having big guns helps for round 1 burst damage, even more so with Scratch.
 Big guns also can be an interesting combo piece.